laconiajs/website/docs/api/event.md

 Creates a read stream for the object that has triggered the Lambda.

+### `S3Event.getText()`

+Retrieves the object from the S3 bucket that has triggered the Lambda, and parses it into a string.

 ## `sns(event)`

 Parses and contain the incoming SNS event into `SnsEvent` object.